The Fuji kit looks like what is becoming my go-to system. Unfortunately, I am missing the new 10-24mm ƒ/4, which will not be out until March.

 The beeping noise is the camera’s default setting.
 When the camera locks in focus, you hear a beep.
 Please don’t make my mistake of choosing to turn the sound off.

-Do not use the Silent Mode to turn the sound off the beeping.
-When you do, the flash will no longer work.
-This includes the internal and if you use any external flash.
+Do not use the Silent Mode to turn off the sound and beeping.
+When you do, the flash, including the internal and external flash, will no longer work.

 You can turn the sound off by going to the Sound Set-Up screen.